PrajwalSD/Dockside/README.md

 ## Features

-- **📂 Drag and Drop**: Add almost anything onto the shelf—files, folders, images, docs, text snippets, or even apps for easy access and organization.
+- **📂 Drag and Drop**: Add almost anything onto the shelf—files, folders, images, docs, text snippets, or even apps for easy access and organisation.
+- **🛠️ **Support for all Dock positions** - including hidden mode.
 - **🌐 Local & External Source Support**: Add web content with automatic downloads for target files in links.
-- **📁 Quick Access to Favorites**: Access favorite folders, recent Screenshots, and Downloads by default, with customization options.
+- **📁 Quick Access to Favorites**: Access favorite folders, recent Screenshots, and Downloads by default, with customisation options.
+Easily configure this area to be your work folder shelf or the "Recents" shelf, giving you instant access to what you need right inside of the Dockside.
 - **📝 Text Note Creation**: Quickly create and save text notes.
 - **📋 Clipboard Integration**: Includes clipboard integration with optional screenshot monitoring and iCloud device support.
 - **📌 Flexible Storage Options**: Store items as references/shortcuts or as copies for later use.